 Geometry; (Students whose averages in Algebra I were "C" or "D" should take a review course during the summer or be tutored by a certified mathematics teacher during the summer prior to studying Algebra II.)
+CP students with an "A" average in Algebra I and teacher recommendation may level up.

 CP: College Prep Algebra 2 emphasizes problem solving skills and advanced algebraic reasoning, while reinforcing basic algebraic skills.
-Topics of study include a review of basic algebra skills, slope and linear functions/inequalities, absolute value functions, systems of linear equations/inequalities, matrix algebra, quadratic functions, polynomials and their roots, radical expressions and equations, operations, compositions, and inverse of functions, exponential functions, logarithms, rational expressions and equations, conic sections, sequences and series, and elementary trigonometry in the plane.
+Topics of study include a review of basic algebra skills, slope and linear functions/inequalities, absolute value functions, systems of linear equations/inequalities, quadratic functions, polynomials and their roots, radical expressions and equations, operations, compositions, and inverse of functions, exponential functions, logarithms, rational expressions and equations.

 ACP: Accelerated College Prep Algebra 2 emphasizes problem solving skills and advanced algebraic reasoning.
-Topics of study include a review of basic algebra skills, slope and linear functions/inequalities, absolute value and piecewise functions, systems of linear equations/inequalities, linear programming, matrix algebra, quadratic functions, polynomials and their roots, radical expressions and equations, operations, compositions, and inverses of functions, logarithms, rational expressions and equations, conic sections, sequences and series, probability and statistics, and elementary trigonometry in the plane.
+Topics of study include a review of basic algebra skills, slope and linear functions/inequalities, absolute value and piecewise functions, systems of linear equations/inequalities, quadratic functions, polynomials and their roots, radical expressions and equations, operations, compositions, and inverses of functions, logarithms, rational expressions and equations, conic sections, sequences and series, probability and statistics, and elementary trigonometry in the plane.

-FINANCIAL ALGEBRA (CP and ACP)
+FINANCIAL ALGEBRA (ACP)